 Seven Community Town Centers are dispersed across the SEDA Specific Plan and provide commercial, civic, and other services to meet the needs of Community Town Center residents and employees, as well as those of surrounding neighborhoods.
-Community Town Center services, including grocery stores, support between 5,000 and 10,000 households.
-Community Town Centers feature a variety of medium-density housing options, with some focused around major transit stations.
+Community Town Centers aim to serve between 5,000 and 10,000 households, featuring a variety of medium-density housing options, with some focused around major transit stations.